rail5/autobuild/README.md

 ## What does it do?

-This program can **automatically**:
+This program will **automatically**:

 - Download Debian package sources from a git repo

 - Launch a virtual QEMU build-farm & build those packages for various architectures

-- Create GitHub release pages for those packages
+- Create GitHub/Forgejo release pages for those packages

-- Push those packages to a Debian Repository hosted on GitHub Pages
+- Push those packages to a Debian Repository hosted on GitHub Pages (or similar service)

 Autobuild is also used to build & distribute itself.